jenningsloy318/DBadmin/HANA/HANA_HA_RHEL74_SBD.md

     - configure ssh key auth for <sid>adm user, make sure <sid>adm can ssh mutually with sr net
     - ensure hana log mode set to `normal`
     - backup hana db on node1
-    - with user p01adm, modify /hana/shared/P01/global/hdb/custom/config/global.ini, add following lines
+    - with user p01adm, modify /hana/shared/P01/global/hdb/custom/config/global.ini, add following lines(this step is used to configure the hostname mapping for replication, here we can set dedicated IP address for repication)
       ```
       [system_replication_communication]
       listeninterface = .global